 - not hydrating enough

 - didn’t help with pores

-Will I repurchase Beauty Of Joseon Ginseng Essence Water?
+Will I repurchase the Beauty of Joseon Ginseng Essence Water?

-Shop for Beauty Of Joseon Ginseng Essence Water
+Shop for the Beauty of Joseon Ginseng Essence Water

 The value for this and what you get is good (if it works for you!) – this can be purchased in the US for around $18.